Find Grad Schools

 30 Yearly Graduations

 Oregon Health & Science University tops the list of the most popular school in the U.S. for medical scientist majors who are seeking their graduate certificate.
 Roughly 3,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,336 per year, while in-state graduate students, on average, pay $21,375 per year.
+The average in-state tuition for full-time undergraduates is $15,048 per year, while in-state graduate students, on average, pay $20,970 per year.
 During the most recent year for which we have data, 30 people received their graduate certificate in medical scientist from OHSU.
-About 83% of this group were women, and 67% were students from an underrepresented racial-ethnic group.
+Of these students, 50% were women and 44% were members of underrepresented racial-ethnic groups.

 14 Yearly Graduations

 University of Cincinnati - Main Campus comes in at #2 on our list of the most popular colleges offering graduate certificates in medical scientist.
 Each year, around 40,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,228 per year, while in-state graduate students, on average, pay $13,224 per year.
+The average in-state tuition for full-time undergraduates is $10,656 per year, while in-state graduate students, on average, pay $13,224 per year.
 During the most recent year for which we have data, 14 people received their graduate certificate in medical scientist from UC.
-About 71% of this group were women, and 36% were students from an underrepresented racial-ethnic group.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 69% were women.

 14 Yearly Graduations